Doubly Robust Criterion for Causal Inference

 where

-The above assumes that the propensity score is known, i.e., $\bm{\alpha}$ is known, but in general it is often unknown, in which case some estimator $\hat{\bm{\alpha}}$ is substituted into $\bm{\alpha}$.
-For $\hat{\bm{\alpha}}$, for example, we only have to construct the likelihood function for $t^{(h)}$ as the multinomial distribution with the probability $e^{(h)}(\bm{z};\bm{\alpha})$ and use the maximum likelihood estimator.
+The above assumes that the propensity score is known, in other words, $\bm{\alpha}^*$ is known, but in general it is often unknown, in which case some estimator $\hat{\bm{\alpha}}$ is substituted for $\bm{\alpha}^*$.
+For $\hat{\bm{\alpha}}$, for example, we only have to construct the likelihood function for $t^{(h)}$ as a multinomial distribution with probability $e^{(h)}(\bm{z};\bm{\alpha})$ and use the maximum likelihood estimator.